tgrecojs/logseq/pages/Subaccount Leverage.md

 ## Preface
 	- ### More than just a game (My Opionon)
+		- La Decentralized systems
-		- The products  a glorified
+		- a glorified
 		- The financial industry
 		-
 - We're building systems that have